Boomerang mechanism explaining the excess radio background: Constraints and allowed region

-{\bf Constraints and allowed region}.
-Let us now combine all constraints and determine the allowed region in the space of parameters.
-Of course we have first to determine which is a minimum set of parameters to show all constraints.
-We can start by imposing that the non-thermal photons produced by the decays of the dark neutrinos, and mixed with the dark photons, can reproduce the ARCADE data.
-We have then to impose that the lifetime of dark neutrinos is given by the lifetime determined in~\cite{Dev:2023wel} in the case of direct relic neutrino decays (see best fit in Fig.~\ref{fig:bestfit}), that we denote by $\tau_{\rm ARCADE}(\nu_1 \rightarrow \nu_0+\gamma)$, shortened by a factor $\ve\,(1- e^{-\gamma_{\rm res}})/2$ to compensate the reduced photon production, explicitly: \be \tau_{\nu_{0} \rightarrow \psi' +\gamma'} = {\ve\,(1- e^{-\gamma_{\rm res}})\over 2} \tau_{\rm ARCADE}(\nu_1 \rightarrow \nu_{0}+\gamma) \gtrsim t_0 \, . \ee On the other hand, the lifetime cannot be shorter than $t_0$, as also indicated in (\ref{tauconstraint}), since otherwise the exponential in the decay-law kicks in and suppresses the photon effective temperature below the ARCADE measured values.
-Since the lifetime is the inverse of the decay rate given in Eq.~(\ref{Gammanu}), it is clear that the constraint (\ref{tauconstraint}) allows to express $\mu'_{\rm eff}$ in terms of $\gamma_{\rm res}$.
+Let us now combine all constraints and determine the allowed region in the parameter space of interest.
+First, we determine a convenient minimum set of parameters to display all the constraints.
+We start by imposing that the non-thermal photons produced by the dark neutrino decays, and mixed with the dark photons, can reproduce the ARCADE 2 data.
+We have then to impose that the dark neutrino lifetime is given by the lifetime determined in~\cite{Dev:2023wel} in the case of direct relic neutrino decays (see best fit in Fig.~\ref{fig:bestfit}), that we denote by $\tau_{\rm ARCADE}(\nu_1 \rightarrow \nu_0+\gamma)$, shortened by a factor $\ve\,(1- e^{-\gamma_{\rm res}})/2$ to compensate the reduced photon production, explicitly: \be \tau_{\nu_{0} \rightarrow \psi' +\gamma'} = {\ve\,(1- e^{-\gamma_{\rm res}})\over 2} \tau_{\rm ARCADE}(\nu_1 \rightarrow \nu_{0}+\gamma) \gtrsim t_0 \, . \ee On the other hand, the lifetime cannot be shorter than $t_0$, as also indicated in (\ref{tauconstraint}), since otherwise the exponential in the decay-law kicks in and suppresses the photon effective temperature below the ARCADE 2 measured values.
+Since the lifetime is the inverse of the decay rate given in Eq.~(\ref{Gammanu}), the constraint (\ref{tauconstraint}) allows to express $\mu'_{\rm eff}$ in terms of $\gamma_{\rm res}$.
 Therefore, for a fixed value of $\gamma_{\rm res}$, one has a fixed value of $\mu'_{\rm eff}$.
 At the same time $\gamma_{\rm res}$ is expressed in terms of $\sin^2 2\theta_0$ and $\Delta m^2$ from Eq.~(\ref{gammares}).